VAT Calculator

 What is the UAE VAT rate?

-The UAE applies a standard VAT rate of 5% on most goods and services.
-This has been in effect since 1 January 2018, when the UAE implemented VAT under Federal Decree-Law No. 8 of 2017.
+In the UAE, the standard VAT rate is 5%, which is applied to most goods and services.
+However, some goods and services attract a 0% VAT rate (zero-rated supplies) while a few are VAT exempt.
+These VAT rates have been in effect since 1st January 2018, when the UAE introduced VAT under the Federal Decree-Law No. 8 of 2017.

 Who needs to register for VAT in the UAE?

-Businesses with taxable supplies and expenses exceeding AED 375,000 per year must register for VAT.
-Voluntary registration is available when taxable supplies or expenses exceed AED 187,500.
+If your taxable supplies and expenses exceed AED 375,000 per year, you must register for VAT.
+You can also voluntarily register when your taxable supplies and expenses exceed AED 187,500.
 Registration is done through the Federal Tax Authority (FTA) portal.

 What is the Reverse Charge Mechanism (RCM)?

-The Reverse Charge Mechanism applies when a VAT-registered business in the UAE imports goods or services from abroad.
-Instead of the foreign supplier charging VAT, the buyer self-assesses both Output VAT and Input VAT—resulting in a net-zero VAT impact, provided the purchase is for taxable business use.
+When a VAT-registered UAE business imports goods or services from abroad, instead of the foreign supplier charging VAT, the buyer self-assesses output and input VAT.
+This mechanism is known as the Reverse Charge Mechanism (RCM), and it results in a net-zero VAT impact, provided the purchase is for taxable business use.

 Can I recover Input VAT on all business purchases?

-Not always.
-Input VAT is only recoverable on purchases that are directly related to taxable supplies, supported by a valid tax invoice with the supplier’s TRN and VAT shown separately.
-Expenses like entertainment, personal use, and purchases from non-registered suppliers are generally not recoverable.
+No, input VAT is only recoverable when the purchases are directly related to taxable supplies and supported by a valid tax invoice with the supplier’s TRN and VAT shown separately.
+Generally, expenses like entertainment, personal use, and purchases from non-registered suppliers are not recoverable.

 What’s the difference between Exempt and Zero-rated?